Pupil Premium Key Documentation

 - Pupils who have been adopted from care or have left care under a Special Guardianship or Residence Order.

-- In the academic year 2017-18 approx. 30% of St John Fisher’s Catholic School cohort was eligible for Pupil Premium, higher than the national figure.
+- In the academic year 2018-19 approximately 32.8% of St John Fisher’s Catholic School cohort are eligible for Pupil Premium, higher than the national figure.

-The Pupil Premium strategy is currently under review (Oct 2018) the Strategy document is available to download at the top of this page.
+The Pupil Premium strategy is currently under review (Nov 2018) the draft strategy document for 2018-19 and impact review document for 2017-18 are available to download at the top of this page.

 Please note: a paper version of all documents is available upon request